Why it’s never too late to plan a new career trajectory

 Importance of Upskilling While Young

 Gen Y and Z will have increasingly important workplace roles in the next decade.
 As Gen X retires, younger employees will be given more responsibility and a chance to accept management roles in their chosen fields.
-Over 60% of both Gen Y and Z are keenly interested in taking up leadership positions therefore, the need for younger workers to upskill leadership skills now is paramount.
+Over 60% of both Gen Y and Z are keenly interested in taking up leadership positions ((Harvard Business Review, 2017)) therefore, the need for younger workers to upskill leadership skills now is paramount.
 Rather than being intimidated, regard this trend as a fantastic opportunity to progress in your career and increase your income.

 On the Job vs Formal Training – Why not have both?